smarter-sh/community/committee-security-response/README.md

 --->
 # Security Response Committee

-The Kubernetes Security Response Committee is the body that is responsible for receiving and responding to reports of security issues in Kubernetes projects.
+The Smarter Security Response Committee is the body that is responsible for receiving and responding to reports of security issues in Smarter projects.

 ## Members